-Myanmar is the largest Southeast Asian state, also known as Burma.
-Bordered by Bangladesh, China, India, Laos and Thailand you can imagine the integration of different cultures and art forms across this beautiful land.
 A total count of 65 different rivers flow instinctively untamed through the huge Myanmar republic.
 These profound bodies of water spread in connection to the Indian and Pacific Oceans.
-One in particular is the Chindwin River in Myanmar.
+One of particular interest to cruise-goers is the virtually unexplored Chindwin River in Myanmar.

-The river bank comes alive at the whisper of sunrise each morning.
+The riverbank comes alive at the whisper of the sunrise each morning.
 Commuter boats pull up to the shore to escort men, women, children and even monks to visit friends or market places along the riverbanks.
 The surrounding houses are constructed on huge stilts; standing high above the water they manage to avoid any risk of flooding or adverse effects from fluctuating water levels.
-Naive villagers in this exclusive area will house anything from chickens to goats in their home, using their advantageous knowledge of the local environment to create medicines and even sunscreen (known as thanaka) from tree bark found close by!

 Native villagers in this exclusive area will house anything from chickens to goats in their home, and use their advantageous knowledge of the local environment to create medicines and even sunscreen (known as thanaka) from tree bark found close by.

 Thanks to Myanmar’s tropical monsoon climate you can experience up to three different weather variations here, including the hot season, the cold and dry season or the wet season.
 During cruises along this restricted river, you will literally witness Burmese life pass by you as you drift in luxurious tranquility and comfort.